martinsolent/bdats_2/docs/study_days.md

 **Software Engineering** - 3rd Year (Level 6) Teaching Starts: Thursday 22nd January 2026

 {: .note }
 > **Week 1 -** In the Industrial Consulting Project module, there is no physical class.
 You will need to watch the video lectures before Week 2.
-For now, just come straight to the Data Science class at 1pm
+So on 22nd just come straight to the Data Science class at 1pm

 | Module                    |                            Tutor                            | Study Day |    Time     | Room  |
 | ------------------------- | :---------------------------------------------------------: | :-------: | :---------: | :---: |